 Whether hosting or traveling during Thanksgiving, it can be hard to stay calm during all the holiday hubbub.
 With these tips for staying sane this Thanksgiving, you can keep a level head.

 Centerpieces can make your home look warm and inviting on Thanksgiving.
 It can also be functional to hold the food and keep everything clean and tidy.
-Here are instructions for my favorite centerpiece.
+Here are the instructions for a fun centerpiece.

 You will need:

 - A few tiny pumpkins (of course!)

 Place the largest plate stand in the middle for the turkey or main course.
 Cut mums, dahlias, and other flowers to fit onto the stand.
 Arrange flowers so they will appear underneath the plate (they should look like the plate is laying on a bed of flowers) and secure them with floral tape.
 Replace the plates on stands.
 Then place pumpkins in between the raised plates with extra flowers and other decorations.
 You can also place tea lights or candles there as well.

 Apple Cranberry Salad Recipe

 - 2 Fuji or honey crisp apples, sliced